 However, you should register with the school to undertake the banding assessment (and if you are a music applicant, you should also register for the music aptitude assessment.
 Please click here in order to do so online.

 Our Year 7 open events are scheduled to take place however if due to the pandemic this is not possible we will provide a virtual alternative instead.
 Please keep a look on our website nearer to the time.

 Please telephone the school office on (020) 7485 3414 to arrange a meeting with the SEN team.
 If possible, your daughter should sit the banding assessment.

-Supplementary information from a suitably qualified professional such as a doctor or social worker should be emailed ideally by the eadmissions deadline of October 31st for the attention of the headteacher Ms Kitcatt to email@example.com.
-The headteacher and a panel of Governors will review your application before deciding whether to offer a place on this criterion.
-You will be notified of the panel’s decision in writing before National Offer Day (1st March) and the letter will indicate which criterion we will use to process your application.
+Supplementary information from a suitably qualified professional such as a doctor or social worker must be emailed by the eadmissions deadline of October 31st for the attention of the headteacher Ms Law to firstname.lastname@example.org.
+The headteacher and a group of Governors will review your application before deciding whether to offer a place on this criterion.
+You will be notified of the group's decision in writing before National Offer Day (1st March) and the letter will indicate which criterion we will use to process your application.

 Please note that before deciding to apply under this criterion there must be a compelling reason showing why Camden School for Girls is the only school that can meet this need.
 Be advised that based on previous decisions, Governors did not agree the following as an exceptional medical or social need:

 If you feel that one of these examples should be considered you can still apply but you would be expected to demonstrate how this has a significant impact on your child and why Camden School for Girls in particular can meet your child's need.